fedoranimus/todoist-api/source/includes/v7/_projects.md

 >>> api.commit()
 ```

+*Only available for Todoist Premium users.*

-Unarchive project and its children. <em>Only available for Todoist Premium users</em>.
+Unarchive project and its children.

 ### Required arguments